mbkers/ship-trajectory-prediction/README.md

      - Latitude limits (min to max): 31.8 to 37.3
      - File size: 1003.62 MB
      - The study area is the North Carolina coastline, USA.
 (This region is similar to the one defined in Chen et al., [2020](https://doi.org/10.3390/ijgi9020116).)
-2. Missing and invalid data
+2. Manage missing and invalid data
 3. Aggregate data into sequences:
    - The data is aggregated into sequences or trajectories based on the MMSI number.
    - Simultaneously, the implied speed and implied bearing features are calculated based on the latitude and longitude data.
 This is because of the higher availability of latitude and longitude data as compared to the Speed Over Ground (SOG) and Course Over Ground (COG) data.